Background

 The word cloud above shows the words that are specifically associated with home dreams.
 These are the words that make home dreams unique compared to all other dream symbols.
 Just examining the graph and reading the words of home dreams can be illuminating about show home affect our dreams.
 Be sure to check out the example home dreams at the bottom of the page.

 The circular bar chart above shows how home in a dream will affect dream content as compared to other dream symbols.
 Higher bars indicate that home is more related to the specific symbol in the graph.
 Lower bars indicate that home is less related to the specific symbol in the graph.
-Specifically, home dreams have more family than 94.8% of dream symbols, more peers than 85.3% of dream symbols, and more romantic partners than 84.4% of dream symbols.
-On the other hand, home dreams have less natural places than 71.3% of dream symbols, less good dreams than 68.8% of dream symbols, and less magical places than 67.8% of dream symbols.
+Specifically, home dreams have more family than 94.7% of dream symbols, more peers than 85.0% of dream symbols, and more romantic partners than 84.2% of dream symbols.
+On the other hand, home dreams have less natural places than 71.5% of dream symbols, less magical places than 68.5% of dream symbols, and less fantastic beings than 67.7% of dream symbols.
 Notably, dreams of home are family oriented.
 They are more related to family than 90% of all other symbols.
 In other words, dreaming of home will increase your chances of dreaming of a family member.
 Dreams help us to process our emotions and social relationships.
 In a certain lens, you can think of dreams as simulations of the world.
 This can be especially helpful for our relationships with family.
 Finally, dreams of home has a lot of movement.
 Things are changing and moving.
 People are coming and going.
 Movement implies action.
 It implies change.
 There might be reasons why dreams of home has lots of movement.
 Every dream is unique.
 These are general patterns observed in an analysis of over 200,000 dreams.
 This analysis is a tool to help you make sense of your dreams.
 It is best to look at the differences.
 See how your dream of home is different than dreams of home in general.

 17%